-When your Bitbucket Cloud workspace is connected with Jira Software Server, the members of that workspace sees their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
+When your Bitbucket Cloud workspace is connected with Jira Software Data Center, the members of that workspace sees their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
 Read more in Integrating with development tools.

-Connect a Bitbucket Cloud account with Jira Software Server
+Connect a Bitbucket Cloud account with Jira Software Data Center

-To connect your Bitbucket Cloud account with Jira Software Server, you use the DVCS Connector provided in Jira.
+To connect your Bitbucket Cloud account with Jira Software Data Center, you use the DVCS Connector provided in Jira.

-You'll need to have admin permissions on both Jira Software Server and on the Bitbucket Cloud account you want to connect.
+You'll need to have admin permissions on both Jira Software Data Center and on the Bitbucket Cloud account you want to connect.

 There are just a couple of steps:

 Step 1.
 Create an OAuth access token for your Bitbucket Cloud account